rene78/BitcoinMythBusters/README.md

 **Rebuttal**
 ```
 Mankind evaluates every invention based on its utility for a particular purpose.
-Bitcoin proves its value by continuing to maintain superior monetary characteristics over current forms of money - backed by advanced cryptography and the most resilient computer network in existence.
+Bitcoin proves its value by continuing to maintain superior monetary characteristics over current forms of currency - backed by advanced cryptography and the most resilient computer network in existence.
 ```
 <details>